carboclan/pm/whitepaper/hashrate-derivative-en.md

 #### Settlement

-At settlement, Market Protocol smart contract will send ETH to addresses that hold contract position tokens.
-Long token holder will receive ( _EMI_ - _Floor_ ) in ETH per Contract, short token holder will receive ( _Cap_ - _EMI_ ) in ETH per Contract.
+At settlement, Market Protocol smart contract will send WETH to addresses that hold contract position tokens.
+Long token holder will receive ( _EMI_ - _Floor_ ) in WETH per Contract, short token holder will receive ( _Cap_ - _EMI_ ) in WETH per Contract.

 #### Margin

-Issuer of the Tokenized Synthetic Ethereum Mining Contract needs to send ( _Cap_ - _Floor_ ) amount in ETH to the Market Protocol smart contract as collateral in order to mint contract position tokens.
+Issuer of the Tokenized Synthetic Ethereum Mining Contract needs to send ( _Cap_ - _Floor_ ) amount in WETH to the Market Protocol smart contract as collateral in order to mint contract position tokens.
 Contract positions are fully collateralized with no need to top up margins prior to settlement.

 #### Naming Convention for Contract Position Tokens